khaors/geocompr/main.md

 # Welcome {-}

-Welcome to the [online home](https://geocompr.robinlovelace.net) of *Geocomputation with R*, a forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).
+Welcome to the online home of *Geocomputation with R*, a forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).

 ## Development {-}

 Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and other open source projects we are developing this book in the open.
-Why?
-To encourage contributions, ensure reproducibility and provide access to the material as it evolves.
+This approach encourages contributions, ensures reproducibility and provides access to the material as it evolves.

 The book's development can be divided into four main phases: